Petit Serail: History

-Under the French Mandate, urban planner De La Halle planned the enlargement of the al-Bourj Square and the building of a new governmental office complex.
-He proposed in his 1939 plan to destroy the Serail to open up the square the waterfront through a series of landscaped terraces.
-The destruction of the Petit Serail did not take place until 1950, after Lebanon gained its independence.
-Nevertheless, the planned clearing of the square was aborted and the Regent Hotel and the Rivoli building were constructed at the site of the Serail in 1953.
-Solidere destroyed the Rivoli and Regent Hotel buildings in the 1990s, and consequent excavations revealed the foundations of the Petit Serail which will be preserved inside the planned underground Beirut City History Museum.
+Under the French Mandate, the urban planner De La Halle proposed the enlargement of al-Bourj Square and the construction of a new governmental complex.
+His 1939 plan envisaged the demolition of the Petit Serail to open visual and physical access between the square and the waterfront through a series of landscaped terraces.
+Although the proposal was formulated during the Mandate period, the demolition was carried out only in 1950, following Lebanon’s independence.
+The projected clearing of the square was subsequently abandoned, and the Regent Hotel and the Rivoli building were erected on the site in 1953.
+In the 1990s, Solidere demolished both structures, and archaeological excavations revealed the foundations of the Petit Serail.
+These remains are slated for preservation within the planned underground Beirut City History Museum.

 Function

-The Serail was built to serve as the seat of the Vilayet of Syria; it housed municipal and provincial offices including Beirut's judicial court.
-In 1888 Beirut became the provincial capital of the Beirut Vilayet and the Petit Serail hosted the seat of the Wali.
-Beirut Wali Azmi Bey transferred the seat of the vilayet to the Grand Serail, while the municipal offices and the telegraph service office were moved to the Petit Serail.
+The Petit Serail was constructed to serve as the seat of the Vilayet of Syria and housed municipal and provincial institutions, including Beirut’s judicial court.
+In 1888, when Beirut was elevated to the status of provincial capital of the Beirut Vilayet, the building became the official residence of the wali.
+Under Wali Azmi Bey, the provincial seat was transferred to the Grand Serail, while municipal departments and the telegraph service were relocated to the Petit Serail.

 Architecture

 Sahet al-Bourj and the Petit Serail in the background.

-The Petit Serail was built in an eclectic occidentalist style, mixing baroque architectural elements with more austere features, a style that was predominant in the Ottoman constructions of the 19th century.
-The body of the two-story building was raised on a plinth, giving the building a greater stature.
-The oblong facade was built in Sandstone and is decorated with neo-baroque windows and elements.
-The main entrance was flanked by an imposing marble gate giving way to a central court and to the building's floors.
-A crenelated cornice ran the entire surface of the roof complete with bartizans flanking the corners; a layout reminiscent of Medieval European castles.
-In the central axis of the main facade stood a large ornate gable decorated with volutes surrounding a clock.
-The structure had a surface area of 3500 square cubits and contained close to 80 rooms.
+The Petit Serail was designed in an eclectic occidentalist idiom that combined baroque elements with more restrained architectural features, a style characteristic of nineteenth-century Ottoman public buildings.
+The two-storey structure was elevated on a plinth, enhancing its monumentality.
+Its oblong sandstone façade was articulated with neo-baroque windows and decorative motifs.
+The principal entrance, framed by an imposing marble portal, opened onto a central courtyard and provided access to the building’s interior levels.
+A crenelated cornice extended along the roofline, punctuated by bartizans at the corners, evoking the silhouette of medieval European fortifications.
+The central axis of the main façade was emphasised by a prominent ornamental gable adorned with volutes surrounding a clock.
+The building covered an area of approximately 3,500 square cubits and comprised nearly 80 rooms.